shayanaqvi/DPM/README.md

 - manage playlist settings
 - shuffle your library
 - view the current playlist
-## Limitations
-- browsing works only with a 3-level directory structure (i.e. artist -> album -> songs)
-- managing playlist settings does not include managing the queue
-## Issues
-- if left idle for too long, the app loses connection to MPD

 # Installation
 - Download the executable.
 Place in your $PATH (i.e. ~/.local/bin)
-## Dependencies
-- Rich (install with `pip install rich`)
-- python-mpd2 (install with `pip install python-mpd2`)
-- MPD (default hostname is `"localhost"` and port is `6600`.
-Change this is client.py, if desired)

 # Usage
 Input `dpm` followed by one of the following arguments:
 - browse (b)